KRAY306090/project-two/README.md

 ##

-An online recipe cookbook that allows you to view different categories ranging from cocktails, entrees, and mouth water desserts.
+An online recipe cookbook that allows you to view different categories ranging from cocktails, entrees, and mouth watering desserts.
 With this cookbook it will give you the functionality to search top recipes from viewers like you.

 ## Technologies